 -Debra Ayers, Director & Pianist, Montage Music Society

 Brooklyn-based, San Francisco-born composer Nell Shaw Cohen (b.
-1988) evokes visual art, natural landscapes, and the lives of mavericks and artists in her lyrically expressive works ranging from orchestral tone poems to mobile apps.
-Cohen has presented several concerts of visual inspired-works at the Parrish Art Museum, Harwood Museum, and Peabody Essex Museum.
-As Founder & Director of LandscapeMusic.org, she advocates for music inspired by landscape, nature, and place.
+1988) evokes visual art, natural landscapes, and the lives of mavericks and artists in lyrical works from orchestral tone poems to mobile apps.
+Cohen has presented several concerts of music inspired by visual art at the Parrish Art Museum, Harwood Museum, and Peabody Essex Museum.
+As Founder & Director of LandscapeMusic.org, she advocates for music engaging with landscape, nature, and place.

 Cohen has been commissioned by Houston Grand Opera to write a chamber opera (premiere 2021) for HGOco’s Song of Houston initiative.
 Her chamber opera Mabel’s Call (2017) received readings in New York City and New Mexico and in 2018, the University of New Mexico will workshop the full score with Cohen in residence.
 Her monodrama The Coming of Spring (2014) was given a workshop staging in NYC.
 Cohen is an alumna of the Composers & the Voice fellowship with American Opera Projects and the Composer-Librettist Studio at New Dramatists.

 Cohen’s residencies have included Brush Creek Foundation for the Arts, The Helene Wurlitzer Foundation, NYU Symphony, and a Page 73 Yale Summer Residency with playwright Mashuq Mushtaq Deen.
 She studied at New York University (M.M.) and New England Conservatory (B.M.). www.nellshawcohen.com